Unimed vs Orbit Protect Parent Boost Visa Health Insurance

 FuneralNoYes - $5000 if NZ funeral

-Pre-Existing ConditionsUnderwritten, exclusions not coveredUnderwritten, exclusions may be considered at extra cost
+Pre-Existing ConditionsUnderwritten, exclusions not coveredUnderwritten, exclusions may be covered after assesment and costs may apply

 What Each Policy Covers